Ax-Time/smbud-project/queries/queries.md

 ```

 ## Touching the stars
-### Find a strong connection (made of article and authors) between the author of the most cited article and Marco Brambilla,
+### Find a strong connection (made of article and authors) between the author of the most cited article and Marco Brambilla

 ```cypher
 match(cit:cite)<-[r:has_citation]-(any)